Renatuscape/Nyarlathopet/README.md

 * 🪲 Fix bugs
     * Ritual stats must not drop below 0
     * Player should lose minimum 1 sanity when sacrificing cultists
-    * !!
+    * ✅ !!
 Fix issue where active cultist/artefact are not nulled out when a sacrifice is completed
     * !!
 Using up all artefacts on page 2 will erroneously show an empty inventory
     * !!
 Using up all cultists on page 2 will erroneously show an empty inventory
     * Sacrificing a cultist will sometimes show the same skill increase twice.
 Compound values into one
+    * Do not display cultist reactions when there are no cult members
+    * Ensure that a summoning gives at least one skill point and at least one sanity loss
+    * Summoned pet had 0 rage

 **Ledger**
 * ✅ Display leader data